-Implement a national ex officio anti-piracy campaign with a consistent year-round focus on major targets (e.g., suppliers and distribution chains), a stress on coordination of the available police and prosecutorial resources, and a strategic approach (with a prominent role by the Specialized Unit on Investigation of Crimes Committed Against Industrial Property and Copyright, UEIDDAPI) within the Attorney General's Office (PGR)).
+- Implement a national ex officio anti-piracy campaign with a consistent year-round focus on major targets (e.g., online sources of infringing content, suppliers, traffickers and distribution chains), emphasizing coordination of the police and prosecutorial resources, and a strategic approach, with a prominent role for the Specialized Unit on Investigation of Crimes Committed Against Industrial Property and Copyright (UEIDDAPI) within the Attorney General's Office (PGR). - Provide UEIDDAPI with adequate resources, including support from other enforcement agencies, to undertake raids and seizures at major markets.
+"Pirate free" areas around legal vendors at markets should be maintained and expanded, in particular, in Mexico City, Guadalajara and Monterrey.
+Criminal actions should be taken against market owners for illicit activities. - Provide Customs with adequate resources and ex officio authority to independently conduct seizures of infringing goods and components. - Ensure timely destruction of illegal goods seized in criminal and administrative actions to prevent their reentry into the market.